This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 Creating a Setting

-In the filesystem dock, right-click the settings directory and choose Create New → Resource....
-In the newly opened window, simply search for the word "setting".
+In the filesystem dock, right-click your settings directory and choose Create New → Resource....
+In the newly opened window, search for the word "setting".
 From the list of available resources, choose settingDisplayFullscreen.
 Give this new resource an appropriate name and save it.

-What you just did was creating a new setting from a template.
+You just created a new setting from a template.
 Templates can be used to create multiple instances of the same setting with different properties.
-This is useful when the logic of the setting is the same but what they change is different.
-For example, an audio volume setting simply changes the volume of an audio bus.
-What changes is the target audio bus.
-So by making it a template, we can create a volume setting for each audio bus of our game, without having to repeat the setting logic for each one.
+This is useful when the logic of the setting is constant but its properties need to change.

 PROPERTYDESCRIPTION